A Parent’s Guide to Impression 5 Science Center

 - Create HUGE bubbles, stand inside of one, and play with different shapes in their bubble room.

-- Hear notes make different sounds in the music area and DO touch the instruments!
+- Hear notes and make different sounds in the music area and DO touch the instruments!

 - Pull your way to the top of the pulley chairs.
 See how our bodies can move weight with a little help in different ways.